DETAILED ACTION

 Regarding claim 18, it is substantially similar to claim 2, and is rejected in the same manner, the same art and reasoning applying.

-indicates that the content for the second section of the webpage depends on the content for the first section of the webpage (Imielinski: paragraphs 0061-0069 and Tables 3-5; system reorders and transforms the presentation of data to the user, which is a dependency of content.
-See also Minnis: paragraphs 0127-0137; reorganization of information), or indicates that a behavior of the second section of the webpage depends on the content for the first section of the webpage (Imielinski: paragraphs 0061-0069 and Tables 3-5; system reorders and transforms the presentation of data to the user, which is a dependency of content.
+indicates that the additional content for the second section of the webpage depends on the content for the first section of the webpage (Imielinski: paragraphs 0061-0069 and Tables 3-5; system reorders and transforms the presentation of data to the user, which is a dependency of content.
+See also Minnis: paragraphs 0127-0137; reorganization of information), and indicates that a behavior of the second section of the webpage depends on the content for the first section of the webpage (Imielinski: paragraphs 0061-0069 and Tables 3-5; system reorders and transforms the presentation of data to the user, which is a dependency of content.
 See also Minnis: paragraphs 0127-0137; reorganization of information. paragraphs 127-137; placing content in collapsible/expandible containers versus reorganizing or addition/deletion, which is behavior).

 The same motivation to combine as the independent claim applies here.